 To answer that, we tracked down Michael Feigin, M.S., C.S.C.S., owner of The Fitness Guru, for the smartest and most effective hacks that the savviest gym-goers use to motivate themselves to work out more.
 “After all, at the end of the day, the onus to stay healthy is on the individual,” says Feigin.
-With that in mind, here are 11 tips to switch up your life and make yourself a gym regular, because we all deserve to look our best, shirt or no shirt.
+With that in mind, here are 11 tips to switch up your life and make yourself a gym regular.
+And for some moves to bust out once you make it there, try the 7 All-Time Greatest One-Move, Full-Body Workouts.

 Don’t Be Afraid to Start Small

 If you’re the type who never goes to the gym, you don’t want to wake up some day and bust out a 90-minute regimen.
 “If you do that, you’re going to wake up bitter and angry and sore,” says Feigin.
 You’ll then automatically associate the soreness with the gym, and it’ll be a while before you go again.
 Instead, start by aiming to go once or twice a week, for twenty or thirty minutes at a time.
-And if you’re really pressed for time, set yourself on a healthy path with the single greatest way to lose weight at work.
+And if you’re really pressed for time, learn the 60 Ways to Buy An Extra 60 Minutes Every Day.

 Have a Plan of Action

 Give a man a fish, he’ll never go fishing.
 But teach a man to fish, and, well, he still might never go fishing—but at least he’ll have the skills to do so.
-“Some men go to the gym, all they see is a bunch of equipment that they don’t really know what to do with,” says Feigin.
+“Some [people] go to the gym, all they see is a bunch of equipment that they don’t really know what to do with,” says Feigin.
 “Give them a plan of attack, they know exactly what to do.”
-If you’re in the market for a great plan, check out The Best Workout to Banish Your Belly.

 Do It with Your Buddy

 Working out with a friend motivates you in two ways.
 First, spending time with your pals is fun, so going to the gym isn’t so much of a chore.
-Second, it allows you to take advantage of the primitive sense of competition that men have.
-Let’s say your friend can bench 235 and you’re stuck at 195; you’ll want to strive to catch up with him.
+Second, it allows you to take advantage of the primitive sense of competition in us all.
+Let’s say your friend can run a mile under six minutes and you’re still clocking in at nearly seven; you’ll want to strive to catch up with them.
 And if it’s the inverse, you’ll want to work hard to maintain that lead.
-“The more primitive something is, the better it works for men,” says Feigin.
-Either way, when you’re done pumping iron, you’ve earned the beer you’re about to grab.
-Remember: keeping in close touch with your pals is one of the 100 easiest ways to be a healthier man right now.
+“The more primitive something is, the better it works,” says Feigin.

 “What I’ve found is that, if you give someone a challenge that is greater than their norm”—say, completing a Spartan Race—“they’ll start to follow a particular regimen and set off on a practical way of training,” says Feigin.
 Tackling a seemingly insurmountable challenge can spur thoughts of failure, and no one wants to fail.
 You’ll find yourself hitting the gym more and more until one day, hey, look at that—you just did a Spartan.
-If you’re looking for a challenge, here are the 4 essential steps for conquering any race.
+And if you are planning on doing a raise, it might help to learn The Single Best Way to Tie Your Shoes Before A Run.

 Do It For A Noble Reason